 While some of these reasons are easier to address than others, your workers comp lawyer in Columbia will have the resources you need to decide how to fight back.
 For example, if you’re lacking medical evidence that your injury was serious enough to warrant compensation, you may need more exams to diagnose your condition.

-A workplace accident can be a painful, frustrating experience.
+A workplace accident or injury in an auto accident on the job can be a painful, frustrating experience.
 You’ve been injured, you’re in pain, and now your employer and the work comp insurer don’t want to compensate you for the injuries you suffered.
 That makes it even more difficult to recover and return to work—if you’re able to return at all.

 A claim denial is especially difficult.
 You need your workman’s comp benefits to overcome your injuries, but what can you do if you’ve been denied?
 Fortunately, a lawyer from HawkLaw, PA can help you appeal.
 You’ll need someone with the experience and knowledge necessary to determine whether you’re eligible and how much compensation you should receive.